mbparks/BuildingAutomationProject/README.md

 # Building Automation Project
-for Mouser Electronics
+brought to you by Mouser Electronics
-by Mike Parks

 This repo holds all the information needed to experiment with an IoT-based building automation system that leverages the TE Connectivty Weather Shield.